 - Fighting for a fair settlement.
 A court’s negative opinion of bikers not only makes it harder for you to prove your innocence but can unfairly lower the amount of any settlements or damages you receive.
 Our attorneys fight for fair treatment by an insurer in settlement negotiations, and won't hesitate to go to trial if it's the right choice for our clients.

-At DeLoach, Hofstra & Cavonis, our motorcycle accident attorney is a dedicated advocate for bikers injured or killed in a crash.
+At DeLoach, Hofstra & Cavonis, P.A. our motorcycle accident attorney is a dedicated advocate for bikers injured or killed in a crash.
 Let us advise you on your available options and secure the maximum compensation you're owed under the law.
 Simply fill out the quick contact form on this page to set up a consultation and get answers to your questions.